-Sir Paul Nurse, one of Britainís greatest genetics and cell biologists, is to be awarded an Honorary Degree from the University of Worcester, in recognition of his contribution to science, which has seen him awarded the Nobel Prize.
+Sir Paul Nurse, one of Britain’s greatest genetics and cell biologists, was awarded an Honorary Degree from the University of Worcester in 2013, in recognition of his contribution to science, which has seen him awarded the Nobel Prize.

 Sir Paul is the 60th President of the Royal Society and Director of the Francis Crick Institute in London.
 He has previously served as Chief Executive of Cancer Research UK and President of the Rockefeller University.